ssfsx17/ffpnp/pandoc-markdown/0810-Warrior.md

 | ---     |
 | TP: 100 |

+Potency: 200

 Attack.
-After-Armor Damage is doubled.
-25% of that damage is dealt to yourself, ignoring your own P-Def.
+25% of Initial Damage damage is also dealt to yourself, ignoring your own P-Def.

 #### Warrior 30